plinder-org/plinder/docs/dataset.md

 - `entry_sources.parquet`: One row per PDB entry recording the exact source mmCIF major and minor revision used during ingest.
 This is normalized entry metadata and is not repeated on ligand rows.

 V3 cluster columns are merged only after local scoring and clustering finish.
-Receptor-only metrics have system-level labels.
-Clustered ligand-sensitive metrics, including pocket, PLI, and `sucos_shape_pocket_qcov`, have both a system projection used for split safety and a row-specific ligand label.
-Ligand columns include an explicit `__ligand__` marker, for example `sucos_shape_pocket_qcov__50__ligand__strong__component`; the corresponding projected system column is `sucos_shape_pocket_qcov__50__strong__component`.
+V3 similarity clusters use ligand-instance nodes throughout, including receptor-derived metrics because those scores are scoped to individual ligand pairs.
+Cluster columns therefore include an explicit `__ligand__` marker, for example `sucos_shape_pocket_qcov__50__ligand__strong__component`.
+They are not projected or collapsed into system-level clusters.
 The gated `shape`, `color`, and raw `sucos_shape` values remain diagnostic scores and are not clustered directly.

-V3 does not distribute the materialized `scores/` dataset.
+V3 does not distribute the complete materialized `scores/` dataset.
 Instead, it distributes mapped Foldseek and MMseqs results in `alignments/`, ordered by query and target and compressed as deterministic two-character Parquet shards.
 The shard for a PDB ID is `pdb_id[-3:-1]`, matching the PDB archive convention.
-This keeps the number of files manageable while allowing Parquet predicate pushdown to read only row groups relevant to requested query and target entries.
-V2 retains the materialized `scores/` layout.
+It also publishes the complete ligand-level `all_sucos_shape_pocket_qcov.parquet`, including similarities below the minimum clustering threshold.
+Other pairwise scores are reconstructed from the mapped alignments when needed.

 :::{include} table.html
 :::